tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 This is clearly optimal, in the sense that disseminating a block already takes *Ω(n)* transmissions.

-LinBFT is designed to be implemented for permission-less, public block chain systems and takes into account anonymous participants without a public-key infrastructure, proof-of-stake, rotating leader ,and a dynamic participant set. [[16]]
+LinBFT is designed to be implemented for permission-less, public block chain systems and takes into account anonymous participants without a public-key infrastructure, proof-of-stake, rotating leader and a dynamic participant set. [[16]]

 For instance, participants can be anonymous, without a centralized public key infrastructure (PKI) public key among themselves, and participate in a distributed key generation (DKG) protocol required to create threshold signatures, both of which are communication-heavy processes.